Nadal crushed as Rosol rocks Wimbledon to core

 DEEP BREATH

-He simply took a deep breath, stared over the net at his quarry and fired down an ace, a clubbing forehand winner, an ace and another ace to leave Nadal powerless.
+He simply took a deep breath, stared over the net at his quarry and fired down two clean aces, a clubbing forehand winners and another ace to leave Nadal powerless.

-"I still can't believe it.
-It's like dream for me.
-I didn't feel anything.
-I was in a trance a little bit.
-I had my adrenaline so high."
+"I am very sorry for him but I hope I can play one more match like this.
+I played my best match ever."

-Rosol thumped 60 winners during the match, some groundstrokes clocked on the speed gun at 100mph.
+Rosol hit 60 winners during the match, some groundstrokes clocked on the speed gun at 100mph.

 Nadal, who had hoped to complete a third French Open/Wimbledon double, admitted there was little he could do in the face of a Rosol's extraordinary last-set onslaught.